How to install artificial grass

 • Power Broom or stiff hand broom – for brushing up the turf after installation

-Step 2: Where there is not an edge to butt the grass up to, use some treated wooden ties securing them with 2′ rebar 1/2″ diameter is recommended.
-You can also install PVC edger.
+Step 2: Where there is not an edge to butt the grass up to, use some treated wooden ties, bender board or garden edger.
 Alternatively create a concrete block edge to establish a frame around the area to be covered with artificial grass.
 This will create a boundary around the perimeter so the base prep remains stable.

-Step 3: Back fill your excavated area using a rock sand base like road base and or crusher dust.
+Step 3: Backfill your excavated area using a rock dust, like road base or crusher dust.
 Your base must allow drainage and be able to become a hard firm surface.
-Use the following land fill calculation guide to determine how much base material you will need.
+Use the following Landscaping Fill Calculator to determine how much base material you will need.

-Step 4: When filling in your base material compact the sand every few inches by using a heavy roller or compacter plate.
+Step 4: When filling in your base material compact the sand every few inches by using vibrating compacter plate.
 A hand tamper can be used in hard-to-get areas like corners.
 The area needs to be porous, but firm.
 We recommend renting a vibrating tamper machine to ensure the area is firmly compacted.
 For best results mist the first 2 inches with water while compacting.
 Repeat the misting process throughout.

-Step 5: If you have pets, it is recommended that you use a pet deodorizer, Pure Zeo, which helps breakdown pet urine, reducing smells, keeping your artificial grass smelling fresh.
+Step 7: If you have pets, it is recommended that you use a pet deodorizer, Pure Zeo, which helps breakdown pet urine, reducing smells, keeping your artificial grass smelling fresh.
 You can double up your protection by adding a skim coat onto the base prep.
 Add Pure Zeo on the surface of the artificial grass as well.
-Brush in Pure Zeo evenly thought the surface of the turf with a stiff broom.
-Water in your Pure Zeo to facilitate the pellets down to the base of the turf.
-The surface addition of Pure Zeo is the final step after installation.
+Brush in Pure Zeo evenly though the surface of the turf using a stiff broom.
+Water in your Pure Zeo to facilitate the pellets getting down to the base of the turf.
+The surface addition of Pure Zeo is the final step after installation of the artificial grass.

 Step 8: Your final step is to brush up your new turf with a stiff broom.
 For best results, rent a power broom.
 After brushing up your lawn apply pet deodorizers (see step 5).